leakless21/codespaces-blank/traffic_monitoring/README.md

 When the system is running:
 - Press `q` to quit the program
-- Press `r` to reset the vehicle counters to zero
+- Press `r` to reset the vehicle counter to zero

+## System Visualization Features

+The system provides a rich visual interface that displays:

+- **Vehicle Bounding Boxes**: Each detected vehicle is surrounded by a colored box
+  - Orange boxes: Vehicles that haven't crossed the counting line
+  - Green boxes: Vehicles that have been counted (crossed the line)
+- **Vehicle ID**: Each vehicle gets a unique tracking ID
+- **License Plates**: When detected, license plate text is displayed
+- **Counting Line**: A red line that counts vehicles when they cross it
+- **Total Count**: Prominent display showing total vehicles counted
+- **Timestamp**: Current date and time displayed on the video
+- **FPS Counter**: Shows the processing speed (frames per second)

+These visualizations work in both live view mode and in recorded output videos.

 ## How It Works

 The system uses several components that work together:

-1. **Video Ingestion**: Gets frames from your video source
+1. **Video Ingestion**: Gets frames from your video source, preserving original resolution
 2. **Detection**: Uses AI to find vehicles and license plates
 3. **Tracking**: Keeps track of each vehicle as it moves
 4. **Counting**: Counts vehicles when they cross your defined line